-During the summer months, between July and September, the Southwest monsoon brings signifies a shift in the weather pattern.
+During the summer months, between July and September, the Southwest monsoon brings a shift in the weather pattern.
 The monsoon season is a great time to capture the canyon with stormy skies and dramatic light, and it's when I have made some of my most dramatic photographs of the Grand Canyon.
-Afternoon thunderstorms are common, and the effect they have on the landscape is dramatic.
-The canyon transforms and becomes a painting before your very eyes.
+Afternoon thunderstorms are common, and their effect on the landscape is dramatic.

-Join me as we chase the light in this place I love and have been photographing for over 10 years.
-Together we'll explore your creative potential, and I'll share my approach, both the technical and creative, to photographing the Grand Canyon.
+Join me as we chase the light in this place I love and have been photographing for over 15 years.
+We'll explore your creative potential together as I share my technical and creative approach to photographing the Grand Canyon.

-Day 1: This workshop opportunity begins with a meet and greet at 3:00 pm at Red Feather Lodge in Tusayan, Arizona.
+Day 1 of the workshop begins with a meet and greet at 3:00 p.m. at Red Feather Lodge in Tusayan, Arizona.
 We will then caravan as a group into the park for the first sunset session from a location on the Hermit Road near Powell Point.
-Topics covered include setting up your camera for landscape photography, focusing & depth-of-field, and getting the best exposure possible including understanding & evaluating the camera's histogram.
+Topics covered include setting up your camera for landscape photography, focusing & depth-of-field, and getting the best exposure possible, including understanding & evaluating the camera's histogram.
 We will return to Red Feather Lodge after sunset.

 We will head back into the park in the early afternoon.
 The afternoon session will cover photographing the canyon with the intent to create black & white photos.
-We will finish up by photographing sunset near the East Rim of the canyon and the Palisades of the Desert.
+We will finish by photographing the sunset near the East Rim of the canyon and the Palisades of the Desert.

-After the sunrise session, we depart from the South Rim and drive to the historic Cameron Trading Post on the Navajo Reservation where we will have breakfast.
+After the sunrise session, we depart from the South Rim and drive to the historic Cameron Trading Post on the Navajo Reservation, where we will have breakfast.
 From Cameron, we drive to Kaibab Lodge near the entrance to the North Rim of Grand Canyon National Park.
-We will pass by many scenic locations along the way including the Navajo Bridges and Vermilion Cliffs.
-You are encouraged to make the drive at your own pace and to photograph along the way because these locations can be great even in mid-day light!
+We will pass many scenic locations, including the Navajo Bridges and Vermilion Cliffs.
+You are encouraged to make the drive at your own pace and to photograph along the way because these locations can be great, even in mid-day light!

-Upon arriving at the North Rim we will get checked into our cabins and then make the drive to a viewpoint on the Point Imperial / Cape Royal Road for sunset.
+Upon arriving at Kaibab Lodge, we will get checked into our cabins and then drive to a viewpoint on the Point Imperial / Cape Royal Road for sunset.
 We will return to Kaibab Lodge after sunset.

-Day 4: Sunrise this morning will be from an overlook near Cape Royal.
-After sunrise, we will drive out of the park in the search for bison in the meadows lining the road.
-You will be afforded an opportunity to rest during the mid-day period, and then we will reconvene in the mid-afternoon to drive back out on the Cape Royal Road for the afternoon and sunset session.
-We will be staying out late this evening to capture the dark night sky over the park.
+Day 4 will begin with a sunrise from an overlook near Cape Royal.
+After sunrise, we will drive out of the park in search of bison in the meadows lining the road.
+You will have the opportunity to rest during the mid-day period, and then we will reconvene in the mid-afternoon to drive back out on the Cape Royal Road for the afternoon and sunset session.
+Once again, we will return to the lodge after sunset.

 Day 5, the last day of the workshop, ends with a sunrise session on the Walhalla Plateau, where we will photograph from an overlook with a commanding view of Angels Window.
 After sunrise, the group will return to the lodge for breakfast and to answer any follow-up questions about the topics covered during the workshop.

 This workshop includes private lodging for each participant.
 On the South Rim, we'll stay at Red Feather Lodge in newly remodeled rooms.
 Red Feather is located in Tusayan, 1-mile from the entrance to the South Rim of Grand Canyon National Park.
 The rooms have wifi, a small refrigerator, and a microwave.

 What's Not Included?

-Meals, transportation, and Grand Canyon National Park are not provided.
-We will caravan to our photography locations.
+Meals, transportation, and Grand Canyon National Park entrance fees are not provided.
+We will caravan as a group to our photography locations.